sanyamagarwal10/Green-House-Monitoring-System/README.md

 --> Automate Watering: Link the soil moisture sensor to an automatic irrigation system for real-time water management.

 --> Remote Monitoring: Add an IoT platform (e.g., Blynk or Thingspeak) to monitor greenhouse conditions remotely via the internet.

+# Future Enhancements

+- IoT Integration: Implement IoT features to control and monitor the system remotely.
+- Data Logging: Record historical sensor data for long-term analysis and optimization.
+- Smart Control: Automate climate control (e.g., fans, heaters) based on sensor data for fully autonomous greenhouse management.

+ ## License

+This project is licensed under the MIT License.
+See the LICENSE file for more information.